Skip to main content

 3. The Data Model and Formats

-The concept of super-structured data and first-class types and errors is solidified in the Zed data model specification, which defines the model but not the serialization formats.
+The concept of super-structured data and first-class types and errors is solidified in the data model specification, which defines the model but not the serialization formats.

-Because all of the formats conform to the same Zed data model, conversions between a human-readable form, a row-based binary form, and a row-based columnar form can be trivially carried out with no loss of information.
+Because all of the formats conform to the same super data model, conversions between a human-readable form, a row-based binary form, and a row-based columnar form can be trivially carried out with no loss of information.
 This is the best of both worlds: the same data can be easily expressed in and converted between a human-friendly and easy-to-program text form alongside efficient row and columnar formats.